Last Updated on

 It is advised that pregnant women take precautions if they work or spend a good deal of time in noisy areas.
-Some that define noisy are traffic areas, the constant sound of machines, aeroplanes, loud music, markets.
-Though voices are muffled, and the baby is well protected inside, loud noises could damage the development of auditory organs of the baby.
+Some places that are usually noisy are traffic areas, the constant sound of machines, aeroplanes, loud music, markets.
+Though voices are muffled, and the baby is well protected inside, loud noises could hinder the development of auditory organs of the baby.
 Wearing earplugs saves you, but the only way to protect the baby from such loudness is to stay away from it.

-However, the good news is just a short exposure will not hurt the baby, stay away only if it makes you uncomfortable.
-But for the baby, a musical night, or a day out in the busy traffic will not be harmful.
+However, the good news is that short periods of exposure will not hurt the baby, so stay away only if it makes you uncomfortable.
+But for the baby, a musical night, or a day out in heavy traffic will not be harmful.

-3. Can My Baby Hear and Recognize My Voice in The Womb?
+3. Can My Baby Hear and Recognise My Voice in the Womb?

 Yes.
 To them, among all human voices, they hear their mother’s voice distinctively.
-As the carrier of the womb, her voice is heard from within unlike others whose voices are external.
-Science believes this is one of the many that creates the bond between the mother and child.
+As the carrier of the baby, her voice is heard from within unlike others whose voices are external.
+Science believes this is one of the many things that create a bond between the mother and child.

-4. What to do to Make Sure Your Baby’s Hearing Develops Naturally?
+4. What Should I Do to Make Sure My Baby’s Hearing Develops Naturally?

-Though the baby is well cocooned in the womb, it is best to avoid consistent unpleasant loud noise or sound.
-This will ensure that no external hindrance obstructs the development of baby’s auditory senses.
+Though the baby is well cocooned in the womb, it is best to avoid consistent exposure to unpleasant, loud noise or sound.
+This will ensure that no external hindrance obstructs the development of the baby’s auditory senses.

 A child is safe in the womb.
 Any sound that it receives is filtered, and the impact is less.
-But constant loud noises are carried to the womb and also, you cannot neglect that it stresses out the mother’s body.
-Best is to stay away from such noise and, play music or sing-song your words to your womb.
-After all, the reason hearing is a sense is because it senses through sound.
-So, let the womb sense all beautiful things made by mankind and nature alike, through its first recognition of sound.
+But constant loud noises are carried to the womb, and you also cannot neglect that it stresses out the mother’s body.
+It is best to stay away from such noise and, play music or sing songs to your baby in the womb.
+You will be surprised, at first, when your baby starts responding to certain sounds with some movement and kicks.
+So, let your baby sense all beautiful things made by humankind and nature, through its first recognition of sound.